programmer-ke/data-playground/README.md

 By default, vagrant will sync the the project root (where the Vagrantfile is located) to `/vagrant` within each cluster VM.

-Additionally, you can create a directory called `workspace` inside the project root that will synced to `/workspace` in the master node.
-Git has been set to ignore contents of this directory so you can place data and code that you do not want to track as part of this repository in it.
-You will find these files in `/workspace` inside the master node.
+Additionally, a directory named `data-playground-projects` will be created in your home directory and its contents will synced to the directory `/projects` in the master node.
+You can place any code and data that you want to access in the master node in it, and after you ssh into master via `vagrant ssh master`, you'll find them in `/projects`.

+This can be disabled by removing the relevant section in the [Vagrantfile](Vagrantfile).
+Search for 'disable syncing'.